RussellShire/my-reads-react-app/README.md

 ### To Do:

 - Multiple author name layout (including in search)
-- Add shelf status to Search results
+- Add shelf status to Search results, make this update live on search page
 - Fix all shelves reloading
 - Use useContext to avoid prop drilling (see Dev Ed Video)